macnetic/faust/gen_doc/bin_pkgs/README_template.md

 FAµST is designed for the Python ecosystem which as usual relies on the numpy and scipy packages.

-If you want to run de FAµST demos (module pyfaust.demo), you'll also need the matplotlib package.
+If you want to run the FAµST demos (module pyfaust.demo), you'll also need the matplotlib package.

 Please ensure these packages are installed on your system.
 One way to install them is to use the pip program delivered with your python version.